nkxxll/readinglist/llm/plan_fetcher_range.md

 ### 3. Blog Fetcher Changes (`lib/readinglist/blog_fetcher.ex`)

-- A new function `safe_refresh_reading_lists/2` will be created.
-- This function will take an `id` and the `scope`.
-- It will wrap the call to `refresh_reading_lists/2` in a `try/rescue` block to catch any errors during the fetching and parsing process.
+- `refresh_reading_lists/2` will be updated (looking at the todo comment) to return a result type in a to catch any errors during the fetching and parsing process.
 - It will return `{:ok, id}` on success and `{:error, id, reason}` on failure.
 - The existing `refresh_reading_lists/2` will be updated to return the result from `fetch_new_posts` instead of pattern matching on it, allowing the error to be propagated up.